osmanmahic/Simulating-misclassification-in-a-RCT/README.md

-# Simulating-misclassification-in-a-RCT
+# Overview
-Outcome misclassification in a simulated randomized controlled trial
+This repository contains R code for simulating the impact of a misclassfied binary outcome in a randomized controlled trial.
+It evaluates how outcome misclassification affects various effect measures, including the risk difference, odds ratio, and risk ratio.

+## Requirements
+- R (version 4.1.3 or higher)